microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 In this example, the Customer Service contains the following endpoints:

-1. POST `/register-for-webhook`: Register's the sender's URL (in this case, the Fluid Service's URL) to receive notifications when the external task-list data changes.
+1. POST `/register-for-webhook`: Register's the sender's URL to receive notifications when the external task-list data changes.
+Currently, Alfred registers it's `/task-list-hook` endpoint to this URL.
 2. POST `/echo-external-data-webhook`: "Echoes" the external data services data update notifications to our own webhook subscribers.
 This data will be forwarded to our own subscribers.
+Registered to be called by the External Data Service when there's been a change to data upstream.

 Find the details of the API in the [Customer Service README](./src/mock-customer-service/README.md).